Electric

 Would an EV suit my lifestyle?

 One of the first considerations when it comes to getting behind the wheel of an EV is thinking about your daily driving habits.
 Do you want a car for long commutes or something handy for quick journeys in to town?
-You’ll find there’s a range of EV options available to suit different budgets, driving styles and tastes.
+You’ll find there’s a range of EV options available to suit different budgets, driving styles and tastes so you can find an EV that will work for you.

 Go far or go home?

-With battery range of many EVs starting from 100/150 miles, it means most journeys can be comfortably carried out on one charge.
+The majority of popular EV’s now have battery ranges of 300+ miles, with many others having 200+ miles of range.
+This means most journeys can be comfortably carried out on one charge.
 So, whether it’s the school run, shopping, business travel or the commute to work, recharging can easily be done at home overnight.
-And if you’re looking to travel longer distances, you’ll have the benefit of tens of thousands charging points throughout the UK.
+And if you’re looking to travel longer distances, you’ll have the benefit of tens of thousands of charging points throughout the UK.

 Zenith_WillElectricWork